Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 title: Install using Helm
 ---

 Alfresco Content Services (ACS) is an Enterprise Content Management (ECM) system that's used for document and case management, project collaboration, web content publishing, and compliant records management.
-The flexible compute, storage, and database services that Kubernetes offers make it an ideal platform for Alfresco Content Services.
-This helm chart presents an enterprise-grade Alfresco Content Services configuration that you can adapt to virtually any scenario with the ability to scale up, down or out, depending on your use case.
+The flexible compute, storage, and database services that Kubernetes offers make it an ideal platform for Content Services.
+This helm chart presents an enterprise-grade Content Services configuration that you can adapt to virtually any scenario with the ability to scale up, down or out, depending on your use case.

-The Helm chart in this repository supports deploying the Enterprise or Community Edition of Alfresco Content Services.
+The Helm chart in this repository supports deploying the Enterprise or Community Edition of Content Services.

 The Enterprise configuration deploys the following system: